rust-lang/rls/README.md

 ## Configuration

-The RLS can be configured on a per-project basis, using the official Visual Studio Code extension this will be done via the workspace settings file `settings.json`.
+The RLS can be configured on a per-project basis, using the Visual Studio Code extension this will be done via the workspace settings file `settings.json`.